 1978 - The Vallo M. Benjamin Residence, 322 East 57th, Unit 4/5B, New York NY.
 Designed with David Graham.
 Featured in the New York Times, 5/24/1984.
 Sold in 2022.

 1978 - The Martin R. and Renate B. Harkavy House, 2512 Riverview Drive, Sarasota FL.
-Not a Paul Rudolph design.
+This is a not a Paul Rudolph design.
 However, Renate Harkavy took the basic form of their previous Rudolph house and adapted it.
-The Harkavys were still owners as of 2015.
+Still owned by the Harkavys as of 2015.

 1978 - The Richard Young Residence, Livingston Manor NY.
 Unbuilt.